Tony-winning Broadway great Marian Seldes dies at 86

 Seldes earned five Tony nominations, winning the award her first time out in 1967 for her supporting role in "A Delicate Balance" by the playwright Edward Albee, with whom she had a long association.
 She also appeared in productions of Albee's "The Play About the Baby," "Tiny Alice," "Counting the Ways" and "Three Tall Women."

-She received a Tony Lifetime Achievement Award in 2010 honoring her contribution to the theater.
+She received a Tony Lifetime Achievement Award in 2010 honouring her contribution to the theatre.
 Taking the stage to accept the accolade, she famously placed her hand over her heart, gazed out at the audience of stage luminaries and exited without uttering a word.

 She later explained, "They said to keep it short, so I decided I would just say nothing."